Last Updated on October 13, 2023

 Cruise ships began calling at Samana a year or so ago and now Punta Cana, at the eastern type of the island, is becoming a major DR destination, one of the reasons it’s included in this guide to Caribbean islands.

-The capital, Santo Domingo, is one of the oldest cities in the region.
+The capital, Santo Domingo, is also one of the oldest cities in the region.

-Jamaica has long been a favorite Caribbean destination for many, which warrants it inclusion in any guide to Caribbean islands.
+Long been a favorite Caribbean destination for many, Jamaica warrants it inclusion in any guide to Caribbean islands.
 Negril, Ocho Rios, and Montego Bay are the major tourist towns, all with fine hotels and restaurants and terrific beaches.
-Kingston, the capital, is home to art galleries and museums.
+Kingston, the capital, on the other hand, is home to art galleries and museums.
+Be aware that there was some crime throughout the island nation in past years.

 The all-inclusive concept has its roots on the island, and many, many resorts live by the all-inclusive concept.
 Sandals got its toehold here.